 Finally, the efficacy of drinking coffee versus napping to aid night-time highway driving has been compared.

 - Research from one study suggests that drinking one strong coffee (125ml containing 200mg caffeine) is as effective as a 30 minute nap to reduce driving impairment without altering subsequent sleep18.

 - A 2012 study found that subjective driving quality during a simulated two hour monotonous highway driving test was significantly improved in the first hour after consuming a single cup of caffeinated coffee containing 80mg of caffeine19.

-- Likewise, another study reported that a 30 minute break including a short nap (less than 15 minutes), or a coffee containing 150-200mg caffeine, were very effective at reducing driver sleepiness.
+- Likewise, another study reported that a 30 minute break including a short nap (of less than 15 minutes), or a coffee containing 150-200mg caffeine, were very effective at reducing driver sleepiness.
 This effect was even more prominent when coffee and a nap were combined20.
 This amount of caffeine also resulted in reduced driving incidents in a simulated driving test held in the early morning for 30 minutes following no sleep, or about two hours after sleep restriction21.

 - A case-control study showed that caffeinated beverages, such as coffee, were associated with a reduced risk of crashing for long-distance commercial motor vehicle drivers22.

 - In addition, slow-release caffeine (300mg) has also been reported to reduce lane drifting, speed deviation and accident liability in a simulated driving test23.

 - A 2015 study found that drinking caffeinated coffee (providing 150mg caffeine) can reduce levels of drowsiness in drivers by 25%